-31. To ensure transparency and prevent abuse, it is crucial to establish the minimum threshold for criminalising hate speech (§§ 4 and 11 of CM/Rec(2022)16 and §§ 32-35 and 54-63 - EM of CM/Rec(2022)16).
+- 31. To ensure transparency and prevent abuse, it is crucial to establish the minimum threshold for criminalising hate speech (§§ 4 and 11 of CM/Rec(2022)16 and §§ 32-35 and 54-63 EM of CM/Rec(2022)16).
 For example, in Sweden, the Constitution sets out the extent of freedom of expression and its reasonable limitations ('freedom of expression offences') as defined in law (see Swedish Fundamental Law on Freedom of Expression and Swedish Freedom of the Press Act).
-The criminalisation of hate speech in Sweden must comply with the international and constitutional framework.

-Member States should regularly review their legislation to ensure that 32. it is sufficiently calibrated to distinguish hate speech according to its level of severity appropriately (§ 6 of CM/Rec(2022)16).
-For example, in June 2023, the Estonian government agreed to amend the regulation on the incitement of hatred in the Penal Code so that instead of being a misdemeanour (as previously), it would become a criminal offence.
+The criminalisation of hate speech in Sweden must comply with the international and constitutional framework. - Member States should regularly review their legislation to ensure that it is sufficiently calibrated to distinguish hate speech according to its level of severity appropriately (§ 6 of CM/Rec(2022)16).
+For example, in June 2023, the Estonian government agreed to amend the regulation on the incitement of hatred in the Penal Code so that instead of being a misdemeanour (as previously), it would become a criminal offence19.
 The draft amendment foresees that in cases of public incitement to hatred, violence or discrimination against a group of persons or a member of a group on the basis of nationality, "race", skin colour, gender, disability, language, origin, religion, sexual orientation, political beliefs or financial or social status is carried out in a manner that gives reason to fear, where following the incitement, an act of violence or a significant threat to the safety of society occurs, it would be punishable with a pecuniary punishment or imprisonment of up to one year.
 If the act is committed repeatedly or by a group, it will be punishable by a pecuniary punishment or up to three years imprisonment.
 Also, an act of a legal entity is punishable by a pecuniary punishment.
 The draft amendment also adds hate motives among aggravating circumstances.

-- 18. The United Kingdom's approach is to address behaviours through legislation that prohibits the incitement of hatred against protected characteristics rather than adopting an overarching concept of hate speech.
+^{18.} The United Kingdom's approach is to address behaviours through legislation that prohibits the incitement of hatred against protected characteristics rather than adopting an overarching concept of hate speech.
 Thus, in England and Wales, there is not a legal definition of hate speech as a specific offence.
 Instead, the legal framework addresses actions that may be considered hate speech through various specific laws.
-The Public Order Act 1986, for example, criminalises the use of threatening, abusive, or insulting words or behaviour, or the distribution of such material, with intent to stir up racial hatred, and threatening words or behaviour, or the distribution of secure and content.
-These offences are not limited to the expression of hatred towards particular groups, but are often prosecuted in this context. - See response from Estonia, Compilation of contributions related to the implementation of Recommendation CM/Rec(2022)16 submitted by CDADI members, participants and observers, 25 January 2024.
+The Public Order Act 1986, for example, criminalises the use of threatening, abusive, or insulting words or behaviour, or the distribution of such material, with intent to stir up racial hatred, and threatening words or behaviour, or the distribution of such material, with intent to stir up religious hatred or hatred on the grounds of sexual orientation.
+There are also broader public order and communications offences which criminalise certain forms of abusive or grossly offensive speech and content.
+These offences are not limited to the expression of hatred towards particular groups, but are often prosecuted in this context.

+See response from Estonia, Compilation of contributions related to the implementation of Recommendation CM/Rec(2022)16 submitted by CDADI members, participants and observers, 25 January 2024.